-- 5.18 The Scheme is an unfunded arrangement.
-Active members pay contributions based on their pensionable pay, with the balance of cost being met by the employer, the Isle of Man Government. - 5.19 The employer's share of the cost of accruing benefit as determined at the 31 March 2019 valuation on the assumptions set out above is 41.3% of pay and the employee's cost is 14.3% of pay.
-These rates do not reflect the actual contribution rates payable by employers. - 5.20 Technical Actuarial Standard (TAS) 100 is applicable in relation to this report:
+- 5.18 The scheme is an unfunded arrangement.
+Active members pay contributions based on their pensionable pay, with the balance of cost being met by the employer, the Isle of Man Government. - 5.19 The employer's share of the cost of accruing benefit as determined at the 31 March 2019 valuation on the assumptions set out above is 20.7% of pay for joiners between 1 April 2010 and 31 March 2018 and 19.1% of pay for joiners from 1 April 2018 onwards.
+These rates do not reflect the actual contribution rates payable by employers.
+The employees' cost is 12.1% of pay, irrespective of joining date. - 5.20 Technical Actuarial Standard (TAS)1 100 is applicable in relation to this report: